Sold by Craig

 Common questions about Brewers Row.

 Five operating breweries as of June 2026: Twin Sails (2821 Murray), Yellow Dog (2817 Murray), Rewind Beer Co.
 (2809 Murray), Parkside (2731 Murray), Brave Brewing (2617 Murray — former Bakery Brewing space).
 Rocky Point Spirits (2805 Murray) is a distillery and cocktail lounge sitting between Rewind and Parkside.
-Written by an honest Tri-Cities resident and a recognized Beer Drinker.
 North Point Brewing is coming summer 2026 to the former Moody Ales space at 2601 Murray.
 Moody Ales closed December 14, 2025.

 Yes.
 Every brewery on the Port Moody Ale Trail has cider, and most also serve wine.
 Rocky Point Spirits (2805 Murray) is a full distillery with cocktails.
 There’s something for every preference inside a quarter-mile walk.